brotkrueml/byt_coordconverter/README.md

 This is a TYPO3 extension for converting geospatial coordinates from the degree notation into other formats via a Fluid view helper.

-The extension in the current version supports TYPO3 v10 LTS and TYPO3 v11 LTS.
+The extension in the current version supports TYPO3 v10 LTS, TYPO3 v11 LTS and TYPO3 v12.
 Older versions are available for TYPO3 v7 LTS, TYPO3 v8 LTS and TYPO3 v9 LTS.

 [Documentation](https://docs.typo3.org/p/brotkrueml/coordconverter/main/en-us/) |